This is chapter 4 of a series that starts here:

 “Hola Tia” She said.

-“Yeah it’s me, Flor’s daughter” she continued in Spanish.
+“Yeah it’s me, Mile’s daughter” she continued in Spanish.

 “Yeah I know it’s been a while… Oh you know it’s all good… No I haven’t seen him lately… Mom’s doing great… Would I like to come over for lunch?
 Sure!
 Yes… yes I’ll skip breakfast that day… hehe… One question though, is Nana going to be there?… She is!… great!
 I’d love to see her too.
 Ok, I’ll be there Wednesday.
 Thank you!
 Ciao!”